kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) Electrical system components:

-\(1\) Components of the electrical system must meet the applicable fire and smoke protection requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.831   Ventilation.|§25.831]](c) and 25.863.
+\(1\) Components of the electrical system must meet the applicable fire and smoke protection requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.831   Ventilation.|§§25.831]](c) and 25.863.

 \(2\) Equipment that is located in designated fire zones and is used during emergency procedures must be at least fire resistant.